 Unfortunately, a small number of parents each year try to secure a place for their child by either providing false information or withholding relevant information on residency.

-Every place secured on the basis of false information potentially deprives another child of their rightful place, and the Local Authority takes allegations of falsified addresses very seriously.
+Every place secured based on false information potentially deprives another child of their rightful place, and the Local Authority takes allegations of falsified addresses very seriously.
 All allegations will be investigated.
-Offers made for places in oversubscribed schools on the basis of false or misleading information will be withdrawn, as they have been in previous years.
+Offers made for places in oversubscribed schools based on false or misleading information will be withdrawn, as they have been in previous years.

 The Local Authority will, as necessary, seek independent verification of your child's address, or of any other information provided on the application form.
-Local Authority officers may visit the address given as the child's residence in order to verify that he/she lives at that address.
+Local Authority officers may visit the address given as the child's residence to verify that he/she lives at that address.